Alcohol and Blood Pressure โˆ’ Heart Health and Prevention Tips

 Alcohol is one of the leading risk factors for cardiovascular diseases causing hypertensive heart disease, alcoholic cardiomyopathy, atrial fibrillation and flutter and stroke.

-When alcohol intake is excessive or chronic, it can significantly impact cardiovascular health and contribute to the development of hypertension, a heart condition classified as:
+When alcohol intake is excessive or chronic, it can significantly impact cardiovascular health and contribute to the development of hypertension, a heart condition.
+Moreover, alcohol withdrawal occurs when the individual is deprived of alcohol.
+Binge drinking and blood pressure is another topic that has recently been studied.
+In fact, binge drinking was found to be associated with an increased likelihood of developing prehypertension.

 Primary Hypertension